Hope Bagot Village

 St John the Baptist's Church

-In the church, there is an inscription on the wall behind the pulpit which reads: "This Church was adorned anno domini 1681".
+While the church is, undoubtedly, located on a pre-Christian site there is an inscription on the wall behind the pulpit which reads: "This Church was adorned anno domini 1681".

 It seems probable that a considerable amount of work was done at this time including the restoration of the roof of the Nave and the installation of the altar rails.
 The Patron was Sir William Jones who was Attorney General to Charles II and a very rich man.